radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 A number of placeholders are used:

-* ``%(bag_size)s``: Holds the number of tasks of the workload that TROY will execute.
+* ``%(bag_size)s``: Holds the number of tasks of the workload that RADICAL-OWMS will execute.
 * ``%(home)s``: Holds the home directory on the targeted DCI.
 * ``%(mdrun)s``: Holds the mdrun executable location, for the target resource.
 * ``%(cardinal)s``: a ``magic`` variable set by the planner plugin ``plugin_planner_expand_cardinal.py`` that holds the index of the iterator over the list of tasks.

 Thanks to these placeholders, the description of the workload can become resource independent.
-TROY's is given discretion on replacing each placeholder with an appropriate value, depending on the execution context.
+RADICAL-OWMS's is given discretion on replacing each placeholder with an appropriate value, depending on the execution context.
 For example, ``%(home)s`` will be replaced with the appropriate home directory depending on the remote machine on which the workload will be executed.

-Each placeholder is interpreted by TROY at different stages, depending on the context in which they are needed:
+Each placeholder is interpreted by RADICAL-OWMS at different stages, depending on the context in which they are needed:

 * ``%(home)s`` and ``%(mdrun)s`` are resource-specific placeholders, expanded